ror-community/ror-site/content/blog/2022-11-07-case-study-osf.md

 [The OSF has supported PIDs for years](https://www.cos.io/blog/how-osf-meets-desirable-characteristics-for-data-repositories) -- DOIs and even Ark IDs have been in the OSF for years, though not always implemented in the way that they are now.
 We always knew that this was the direction that the community was headed, and we're carving out the space for it.
 And ORCID IDs were also added prior to my arrival.
 And when I got here, ROR just seemed like a really great opportunity, because we were working with these institutional partners to give them insights into what their communities are already doing on the OSF.
 And because we have high confidence that those users are part of those member institutions, that we know who they are, it just made sense to also send ROR IDs for all these DOIs we're minting on behalf of the users that come from those institutions.
 And so for those institutions, it instantly adds some additional value for them.

 And it starts to complete the loop, you know, for PIDs.
-We have PIDS now for people, places, and things to go along with globally unique identifiers that we use within the platform.
+[We have PIDs now for people, places, and things](https://doi.org/10.5860/crln.83.9.398) to go along with globally unique identifiers that we use within the platform.
 There's still room for us to grow there and make it more nuanced and add more identifiers, and those are coming.
 But for the product team, ROR was definitely on our radar very early on when we were aligning with our institutional partners a couple of years ago.

 ### {{< figure src="/img/amanda-sq-100.png" class="round-figure" alt="Amanda French" >}} Amanda French